Correction: The directions on the borders have been changed to correctly reflect the boundaries.

 CUSD has one gifted education campus, Knox Gifted Academy, on the district’s west side.
 It also offers satellite services at some other campuses to help keep pace with demand.

-Under the proposed recommendation, a square mile bordered by Ocotillo Road on the north, Queen Creek Road on the south, Gilbert Road on the east and Cooper Road on the west would move from Haley to Ryan.
+Under the proposed recommendation, a square mile bordered by Queen Creek Road on the north, Ocotillo Road on the south, Gilbert Road on the east and Cooper Road on the west would move from Haley to Ryan.

 Finally, a square mile bordered by Riggs Road on the north, Hunt Road on the south, Recker Road on the east and Higley Road on the west would move from Patterson to Riggs.